NSF COSMOS-NewLAW-CS3 Research Experience and Mentoring for Teachers

 - Get training in the fundamentals of wireless communications.

-- Learn about experiential COSMOS web-based lessons/labs created for teaching 6-12 students about STEM topics from the NYC STEM curriculum.
+- Learn about experiential COSMOS web-based lessons/labs created for teaching grade 6-12 students about STEM topics from the NYC STEM curriculum.

-Summer activities are followed up by teachers using the lessons/labs in their 6-12 classrooms during the following academic year.
+Summer activities are followed up by teachers using the lessons/labs in their grade 6-12 classrooms during the following academic year.

-- Teachers MUST be math or science certified.
+- Must be math or science certified.

-- Teachers must be U.S. citizens or Permanent Residents.
+- U.S. citizens or Permanent Residents.

 - Must have at least three years of full-time teaching experience in science, math, or pre-engineering disciplines.